alibaba/formily/packages/react/docs/api/shared/Schema.md

 Turn on the protocol gasket, the 1.0 version protocol compatible gasket is built in by default, and the main compatibility features are:

--x-decorator does not declare, it is automatically used as FormItem -x-linkages converted to x-reactions
+- x-decorator does not declare, it is automatically used as FormItem
+- x-linkages converted to x-reactions
--x-props is automatically converted to x-decorator-props -x-rules converted to x-validator
+- x-props is automatically converted to x-decorator-props
+- x-rules converted to x-validator
--convert editable to x-editable
+- convert editable to x-editable
--Convert visible to x-visible
+- Convert visible to x-visible
--x-component is automatically converted to VoidField for card/block/grid-row/grid-col/grid/layout/step/tab/text-box,
+- x-component is automatically converted to VoidField for card/block/grid-row/grid-col/grid/layout/step/tab/text-box,

 #### Signature